Regulation of nicotine marketing: United Kingdom

 Although the United Kingdom is no longer an EU member country, the relevant EU directives banning tobacco advertising are implemented in the United Kingdom, in addition to UK laws restricting tobacco advertising.

 The first calls to restrict advertising came in 1962 from the Royal College of Physicians, who highlighted the health problems and recommended stricter laws on the sale and advertising of tobacco products.
 In 1971, an agreement between the government and the tobacco industry saw the inclusion of health warnings on all cigarette packets.
-All television commercials for cigarettes were banned on 1 August 1965, although commercials for loose tobacco and cigars continued until 1991.
+All television commercials for cigarettes were banned on 1 August 1965, although commercials for loose tobacco and cigars continued until 1991 after being outlawed by the Broadcasting Act 1990.

 Non-television advertising campaigns were still allowed in the UK but came under stricter guidelines in 1986, which, in particular, prevented adverts from actually showing a person smoking.
 The tobacco producers responded with increasingly indirect and abstract campaigns, among which those of Benson & Hedges and Silk Cut became particularly recognisable.
 Until about the mid-1990s, many corner shops, newsagents and off-licences had on their shop signs prominent branding by cigarette brands such as Benson & Hedges, Silk Cut, Regal etc. until the practice was outlawed.

 As part of their 1997 general election campaign, the Labour Party led by Tony Blair pledged to ban all advertising of tobacco products.
 When it was not included in their manifesto, it was introduced by Liberal Democrat peer Tim Clement-Jones and was passed as the Tobacco Advertising and Promotion Act 2002, which banned most remaining forms of advertising according to the following timescale:

 Several exemptions from this legislation remain: